-As the pupils look at the 'Connect' images and questions, facilitate a discussion to steer them towards a problem or a new design opportunity.
+As students look at the "connect" images and questions, facilitate a discussion to steer them toward a problem or new design opportunity.
 Once they have decided upon a problem to solve, ensure that they record this in some way.
-They can use the worksheet to help structure their project documentation or use their own preferred method to record their design journey.
+They can use the worksheet to help structure their project documentation, or use their own preferred method to record their design journey.